syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 #### TopDragProvider

-To dock the DockingManager at the top side, the **TopDragProvider** is used and it can be customized using the **TopDragProviderTemplate** with the TargetType as ContentControl.
+To dock the DockingManager at the top, the **TopDragProvider** is used and it can be customized using the **TopDragProviderTemplate** with the TargetType as ContentControl.

 {% highlight xml %}